Search programs

 Choose your area of study

-Since graduates of this degree can pursue careers in different areas of English language learning, it is important to know what you’re planning to do after graduation.
+Since graduates of this degree program can pursue careers in different areas of English language learning, it is important to know what you’re planning to do after graduation.
 Programs may offer concentrations focusing on subjects such as literature, rhetoric and writing, and TESOL.
 Keep in mind that not all universities provide the same concentrations.
 Also, it’s important to look at what internship options and field experiences are offered as part of the program and if any are available in your area.
 These are usually required for this degree.

 You also need to decide if you want a Master of Science (MS), Master of Arts (MA), or Master of Education (MEd).
 All will prepare you for a career in English learning, but they have different pedagogical approaches.